Last update: February 2025

 Congratulations!
 You have now completed the free preparation for the X-Ray section of your TSA CBT exam.
 However, for most applicants, the test is yet to finish.
 We are now inviting you to prepare for the English section, which is crucial for your success in the TSA exam and for airport employees:

-The TSA screener English test (also known as the TSA Writing Skills Assessment) is a multiple-choice test that usually includes three topics: Reading Comprehension, Vocabulary, and Written Communication.
-Notice that your test may include some, and not all, of those topics, but we recommend practicing for all of those parts, in order to ensure you are fully prepared.
+The TSA screener English test (also known as the TSA Writing Skills Assessment) includes Reading Comprehension, Vocabulary, and Written Communication.
+Your TSA exam may contain some or all of these topics.

 Read the following passage and try answering the questions below: